nybble16/discord-summarizer-bot/README.md

 After inviting the bot to your Discord server, you can use the following commands:

-- `/summary`: Summarizes the last day's messages in all channels.
+- `/summary 1d`: Summarizes the last day's messages in all channels.
+- `/summary 6h`: Summarizes the last 6 hours' messages in all channels.

 ## Configuration